zingale/phy504/docs/source/git-branches.rst

       git checkout -

-   to switch back to the previous branch we were on -- in this case, ``main``
+   to switch back to the previous branch we were on---in this case, ``main``

 Switch back to ``main``.